-Deciding between the Premier Rewards Gold personal card or the Business Gold Reward card will largely hinge on your spending habits.
-The Business Gold doesn’t come with the $100 travel credit, but, rewards business spending.
+Deciding between the Gold personal card or the Business Gold card will largely hinge on your spending habits.
+The American Express® Business Gold Card doesn’t come with the $100 travel credit, but, rewards business spending.

-Regarding its purchase rewards, you can choose one of the following five categories to earn 3% and the other four will earn 2%:
+Regarding its purchase rewards, you can choose two of the following six categories to earn 4x points and the other four will earn 1x: